Shoulder Arthritis Specialist

 It is important to note total shoulder replacement is not ideal for every patient.
 Young, active individuals are generally not ideal candidates since the average prosthesis life span is approximately 15 years.
 Dr. Provencher will recommend a joint restoration or preservation technique for younger, active patients in many cases.

-For additional resources on shoulder arthritis, or to learn more about shoulder joint pain, please contact Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.
+For additional resources on shoulder arthritis, or to learn more about shoulder joint pain, please contact Dr. Matthew Provencher, orthopedic shoulder specialist in the Vail, Aspen and Denver, Colorado area.